Nordsoft91/godot-composition/README.md

 @export var my_property: int = 0

+# We are overriding this method to guarantee that all components initialized.
 func _node_ready() -> void:
 	var node: Node = get_object() # Returns node that owns this component. var other_component: Component = other("MyComponent") # Returns sibling component with the given name.